hallowf/fasttest/index.md

     We're going to add a benchmark here to show how tests are easier to write and faster too!

-It's also a lot easier to point a fasttest test suite to any environments you might be running (staging, production, (local coming soon)) than other competitors, through the simple command line argument --baseUrl.
+It's also a lot easier to point a fasttest test suite to any environments you might be running (staging, production) than other competitors, through the simple command line argument `--base-url`.
+Local environments aren't done yet but they will be very nice.
+You won't need to use something like sauceconnect to create a tunnel, we'll create the tunnel for you and connect you to the test without any intervention.

 In the future, when we have more than one browser, it will be trivial to do matrix testing, where you test against many browsers, by way of new arguments in our CLI.